 What’s the difference between the new meters and the old meters?

 MVEA has been using digital meter technology for over 20 years.
 A digital meter upgrade that includes the latest advancements in technology benefits the co-op and members alike.
 One notable difference between our current digital meters and the upgraded meters is how efficiently the electronic circuit board communicates remotely with MVEA.
 Our current digital meters require an MVEA employee to physically drive by the service location to register a reading.
 With the new meters, MVEA will be able to read the meter remotely.
 Information, such as energy consumption and power quality from the meter, is transmitted back to the co-op each hour through a licensed, secure and private system.
 Transmitting this information electronically means that a meter reader no longer comes to your house in person or must drive past a service to register a reading.
 The collected data includes: usage readings, voltage levels, and outage / blink information.
-No personal information (i.e. member address, name, etc. or other) is stored inside of a meter.
+No personal information (i.e. member address, name, etc. or other) is transmitted through the communication network or stored inside of a meter.

 What information does the new meter record?